-Above and tent On the road again - difference in heights is mostly down to On the road again disconnected down lowered driver's seat, to improve legroom.
+Above and ten On the road again - difference in heights is mostly down to On the road again of the improve legroom.
 Front wings were cut down in the 1950s; celebratory beers at the finish.

 Day three ends in Parma, day four seems to begin soon after, with a sense of disappointment that by early afternoon it will all be over.
 Then we get to blast round Monza - wow! - before heading past Ferrari to a jubilant finish in Brescia, and slightly too many celebratory beers with our new Irish friends, who have the best, most-patinated C-type you've ever seen.